athi2k4/mlcode/README.md

 # mlcode
-a set oif basic ml alogorithms implemnted on varoious dataset's
+a set of basic ml alogorithms implemnted on varoious dataset's